 Restoring Protein Function

-Using our proprietary mRNA therapeutic platform (MRT), we create mRNA that encodes functional proteins.
+Using our proprietary mRNA therapeutic platform (MRTTM), we create mRNA that encodes functional proteins.
 When our mRNA is delivered to the target cell, the cell’s own machinery recognizes it and translates it, restoring or augmenting protein function to treat or prevent disease.

-Our MRT platform has enabled us to develop product candidates designed to deliver mRNA that can carry instructions to produce intracellular, transmembrane and secreted proteins.
-Our platform is also designed to be flexible and scalable by allowing for the development of MRT product candidates that vary only in the mRNA sequence and the tissue-specific delivery vehicle.
+Our MRTTM platform has enabled us to develop product candidates designed to deliver mRNA that can carry instructions to produce intracellular, transmembrane and secreted proteins.
+Our platform is also designed to be flexible and scalable by allowing for the development of MRTTM product candidates that vary only in the mRNA sequence and the tissue-specific delivery vehicle.
 This modular nature of our platform may allow us to rapidly advance into new indications after successfully establishing delivery vehicles for specific tissues.
-For example, we are utilizing our MRT platform to identify and rapidly develop new product candidates designed to address the underlying causes of additional diseases of the lung and liver.
+For example, we are utilizing our MRTTM platform to identify and rapidly develop new product candidates designed to address the underlying causes of additional diseases of the lung and liver.

 Design, Delivery and Manufacturing

-We believe that the mRNA design, delivery and manufacturing capabilities of our MRT platform provide us with the most advanced platform for developing product candidates that deliver mRNA encoding functional proteins for therapeutic uses.
+We believe that the mRNA design, delivery and manufacturing capabilities of our MRTTM platform provide us with the most advanced platform for developing product candidates that deliver mRNA encoding functional proteins for therapeutic uses.

 Delivering the desired mRNA sequences is the first step to restoring healthy function to proteins.
 We design our proprietary mRNA sequences to encode the natural protein sequences and we use unmodified mRNA bases to replicate the composition and function of endogenous mRNA.
 We then further optimize the sequences to result in efficient protein production.